 Couple Tablespoons of Fresh Parsley

-Red Wine – anything from Chianti to Cabernet, Merlot.
-Enough to drink all but about a cup.
+Oh, and Red Wine – anything from Chianti to Cabernet, Merlot.
+Enough to drink – even if it takes two bottle.
 (LOL) It helps the cooking process if you drink liberally!

 You need to take the skin off the tomatoes first.
 Which is easier than it sounds once you’ve done it.